 Barrie Chileen ’17 is a geographer at U.S. Army Corps of Engineers, Rock Island District.

-More Than I Imagined Morgan Anderson
+More Than I Imagined•Morgan Anderson

 “The geography department played a huge role in helping me become the successful student I am today.”

-A project led by Ben Castro '21 to better understand uneven food access and food insecurities within QC MetroLINK’s service area placed fourth in a national competition.
-The project is tied directly to Castro’s Senior Inquiry for his geography major.
+A project led by Ben Castro ’21 to better understand uneven food access and food insecurities within QC MetroLINK’s service area placed fourth in a national competition.
+The project is tied to Castro's Senior Inquiry for his geography major.

 Three students researched the painted dog species this summer in Zimbabwe.
 Offered through Augustana's CORE office, the internship aligned perfectly with what the students want to pursue in the future — wildlife conservation and rehabilitation, and wildlife medicine.